altaga/CoffeeChain-NTBS/README.md

 # Welcome to Coffee Chain:

-It is a platform where you can buy authentic, socially responsible and 100% organic products, validated and tracked by blockchain.
+Coffee Chain is a platform where you can buy authentic, socially responsible and 100% organic products, validated and tracked by blockchain.

 We have in Mexico a problem related with hunger that comes from poor financial inclusion.